-The Latino Affairs Commission, scclatinoaffairs.org, works as an advisory board to the County Board of Supervisors to review and provide recommendations that are in the best interest of the County's Latinx population including, but not limited to, review of County Operational Plan for Equity and Inclusion, bring voice to community challenges and identify and prioritize areas of focus, proposed improvement goals, monitor community activities and multi-stakeholder collaborations for greater effectiveness and ensure of State, Federal and private community interests.
-The commission meets virtually now on a monthly basis.
+The Latino Affairs Commission, scclatinoaffairs.org, works as an advisory board to the County Board of Supervisors to review and provide recommendations that are in the best interest of the County's Latino/Hispanic population including, but not limited to, review of County Operational Plan for Equity and Inclusion, bring voice to community challenges and identify and prioritize areas of focus, proposed improvement goals, monitor community activities and multi-stakeholder collaborations for greater effectiveness and ensure of State, Federal and private community interests.
+The commission meets virtually now monthly.
 A Partner of the Commission is the Pajaro Valley Arts, Pajaro Valley Arts pvarts.org, who's mission is to bring people together through art.
 Here's an example: Regeneración: Women, Girls + Climate Justice, Climate of Hope Forum - Pajaro Valley Arts (pvarts.org)

-County Behavioral Health Mobile Emergency Response Team for Youth (MERTY):
+County Behavioral Health Mobile Emergency Response Team for Youth (MERTY)

 MERTY is a County crisis outreach program, targeting our south county partners including (but not limited to): Salud Para La Gente, Doctors on Duty, PVPSA, Watsonville Hospital, PVUSD, and Kaiser.
-MERTY expands the mobile emergency response team to serve south Santa Cruz county youth (5-21 years old) and includes a Behavioral Health mobile office van and bilingual clinician and family specialist.
-MERTY staff are trained in MH crisis, screening for SUD treatment needs via the ASAM Brief Screening tool, and linking the youth to the appropriate MH or SUD referral.
+MERTY expands the mobile emergency response team to serve south Santa Cruz County youth (5-21 years old) and includes a Behavioral Health mobile office van and bilingual clinician and family specialist.
+MERTY staff are trained in MH crisis, screening for SUD treatment needs via the ASAM Brief Screening tool and linking the youth to the appropriate MH or SUD referral.
+The MERT and MERTY have been successful in expanding their bilingual Spanish speaking Mental Health Client Specialist II staff from two to six (as we work to expand our Crisis Continuum).